travigd/documentation/readme.md

 ## Versioning

 The Event Store documentation is available for multiple versions of Event Store and its APIs.
-By default the website shows the documentation for the latest stable release of each component.
+By default the website shows documentation for the latest stable release of each component.
 Current sections and versions are:

 | Section      | Versions                           |
 | :----------- | :--------------------------------- |